 ミーティングに遅れて席がなかったので、2時間も立ちっぱなしだったよ。

-I was late for the meeting left and there were no seats so I stood for 2 hours.
+I was late for the meeting and there were no seats left, so I was standing for 2 hours.

 冷房を付けっぱなしにしておく。